 - Recommendations: Any hand towel will work just fine.
 We recently got our hands on the Dexas MudBuster Portlable Dog Paw Cleaner and it’s come in pretty handy too.
 It’s a step up from just drying the paws as it has bristles and uses water to gently scrub the paws.
 It took a little coaxing at first to get Sora use to using the device, but it works rather well.

 - When traveling with your dog, the most important piece of gear is the leash.
 Sure, it serves a basic purpose, but having one that you like and fits comfortably with your hands can make all the difference.
 We travel with a few leashes and use them depending on the situation.
-We have a standard 6 footer for regular walking, a short bungee style for running (see our recent post The Ultimate Guide to Running with a Dog), and occasionally we travel with an extended distance bungee.
+We have a standard 6 footer for regular walking, a short bungee style for running, and occasionally we travel with an extended distance bungee.
 Each one comes in handy depending on the situation.

 - Recommendations: There are so many leashes on the market it’s hard to recommend just one.
 Our favorites include Ruffwear – Slackline Adjustable Length (6ft) as it’s very lightweight, reflective, and has the crab claw style end piece.
 For running we use the K9 Excursion Running Belt with a Kurgo Spring Back Leash.
 When in Europe we traveled with the Ruffwear Ridgeline Leash as it was great for tying Sora to trees when setting up camp.
 Lastly, we started using the Rad Dog Release N Run Dog Leash + Collar combo when in the woods without any risk of other dogs.
 It’s a nifty design as the leash retracts into the collar so your dog can run around free and you don’t have to carry a leash.
 Simply pull the cable when you need to grab your dog.